 A Brief Clan History

-Legend has provided us with the story that in the ancient days, the Picts, of what is now Perthshire, consisted of the Kaledonioi.
-Of the Kaledonioi there were five great clans and one of these was the Clan Donnachai.
+Legend provides the story that in ancient days, the Picts of what is now Perthshire, consisted of the Kaledonioi.
+Of the Kaledonioi, there were five great clans, and one of these was Clan Donnachai.
 These clans made a great fight against the Roman invaders about A.D.
-78 and preserved their wild independence, being the only race in Europe which came to blows with Imperial Rome and never were subdued.
+78 and preserved their wild independence, being the only race in Europe that came to blows with Imperial Rome and was never subdued.
 In the year A.D.
-84 the Clan Donnachiai and the other great clans fought the Romans in the famous Battle of Mons Grampus and brought the Roman invasion to a halt.
+84, the Clan Donnachiai and other great clans fought the Romans in the famous Battle of Mons Grampus and brought the Roman invasion to a halt.
 The real Highlands were never invaded.

-The Robertsons claim descent from the great King Malcolm II (1005 to 1034) and through him from Kenneth MacAlpine, first King of the Picts and Scots, who reigned 843 to 859 AD.
+The Robertsons claim descent from the great King Malcolm II (1005–1034) and through him, from Kenneth MacAlpine, first King of the Picts and Scots, who reigned 843–859 A.D.

-The grandson of Malcolm II was King Duncan II (1034 to 1039) who was murdered by his cousin Macbeth of Shakespearean fame.
+The grandson of Malcolm II was King Duncan II (1034–1039), who was murdered by his cousin Macbeth of Shakespearean fame.
 On the defeat of Macbeth, Duncan’s son Malcolm III (Canmore) became king.
-Of Malcolm III’s many sons, another Malcolm was the first Earl of Atholl and from him the Robertsons are descended.
+Of Malcolm III’s many sons, another Malcolm was the first Earl of Atholl, and from him, the Robertsons are descended.

-Another noted chief was Robert Ruadh who was greatly feared by the lowlanders, on whom he was constantly making raids.
+Another noted chief was Robert Ruadh who was greatly feared by the lowlanders, whom he constantly raided.
 He made himself especially famous by capturing the assassins of King James I.

 The Clan increased in numbers and prospered, many branches appeared, descended from younger sons, and the Clan was noted for loyalty to the Stuarts, a loyalty which was to cost them dearly in later years.
 Under the great Montrose, when they fought for King Charles I, the Clan numbered 800 fighting men.

-After Culloden many of the Clan emigrated to the United States, particularly to the southern states, to Canada, Australia, and New Zealand, but many stayed in Scotland and a number went to England.
+After Culloden, many of the Clan emigrated to the United States (particularly the southern states), Canada, Australia, and New Zealand, but many stayed in Scotland and a number went to England.
 According to F.A.
-Adams, the Scottish historian, “Clan Donnachaidh” or the Robertsons number over 4.500 in Scotland alone and are now one of the most numerous clans in the world.
-Many thousands are occupying important positions in the United States and in all the Dominions and Colonies of the Commonwealth.
+Adams, the Scottish historian, “Clan Donnachaidh or the Robertsons number over 4,500 in Scotland alone and are now one of the most numerous clans in the world.
+Many thousands are occupying important positions in the United States and in all the Dominions and Colonies of the Commonwealth.”

-The chief of the Clan is styled Struan Robertson and in ancient days had castles at Inverack near Struan and in Rannoch.
-In more recent times their residences were at Dell, Dunalestair, and Rannoch Barracks.
+The chief of the Clan is styled “Struan” (meaning “stream”) Robertson.
+In ancient days, the chiefs had castles at Inverack near Struan and in Rannoch.
+In more recent times, their residences were at Dell, Dunalastair, and Rannoch Barracks.
 The burial places are at Struan and Dunalastair.

-The motto Virtutis Gloris Merces (Glory is the Reward of Virture); may we, as clansmen and clanswomen of a great and famous Clan live up to the motto and its glorious tradition.
+To invoke the motto Virtutis Gloria Merces (Glory is the Reward for Valor), may we, as clansmen and clanswomen of a great and famous Clan live up to the motto and its glorious tradition.